mother-of-all-self-hosting/ansible-role-gotosocial/docs/configuring-gotosocial.md

 Make sure to change the path and replace `YOUR_POSTGRES_SERVER_DATABASE_NAME_HERE` with yours (specified with `gotosocial_database_name`).

 >[!NOTE]
+> - Do not run `start` tag yet.
+Otherwise, the database would not be imported properly.
-> If you use the MASH Ansible playbook, run this command to import the database: `ansible-playbook -i inventory/hosts setup.yml --tags=import-postgres --extra-vars=server_path_postgres_dump=/mash/gotosocial/latest.sql --extra-vars=postgres_default_import_database=mash-gotosocial`
+> - If you use the MASH Ansible playbook, run this command to import the database: `ansible-playbook -i inventory/hosts setup.yml --tags=import-postgres --extra-vars=server_path_postgres_dump=/mash/gotosocial/latest.sql --extra-vars=postgres_default_import_database=mash-gotosocial`

 ### Start the services

-After installation has completed, start the services by running the playbook:
+After installation and importing the database have completed, start the services by running the playbook:

 ```sh
 yourPC$ ansible-playbook -i inventory/hosts setup.yml --tags=start